exakat/exakat-docs/Reference/Rules/Structures/LoneBlock.rst

 Lone Blocks
 +++++++++++

-  Any grouped code without a commanding structure is useless.
+  Grouped code without a commanding structure is useless and may be removed.

-Blocks are compulsory when defining a structure, such as a class or a function.
-They are most often used with flow control instructions, like if then or switch.
+Blocks are compulsory when defining a structure, such as a class, a function or a switch.
+They are most often used with flow control instructions, like if then or foreach.

-Blocks are also valid syntax that group several instructions together, though they have no effect at all, except confuse the reader.
+Blocks are also valid syntax that group several instructions together, though they have no effect at all.
+They are unusual enough to confuse the reader.

 Most often, it is a ruin from a previous flow control instruction, whose condition was removed or commented.
 They should be removed.

 .. code-block:: php

    <?php

+       // Lone block without artefact
+       {
+       	$a = 3;
+       	$c = 4;
+       }

-       // Lone block
+       // Lone block with commented out loop
        //foreach($a as $b)
        {
-           $b++;
+           $b = 1;
        }
    ?>